auth0/docs/articles/libraries/auth0js/v9/migration-guide.md

 If your application is configured to use Centralized Login, and your web application uses `.authorize()`, you can update Auth0.js to v9 in your web application, without requiring any code changes.

-If you are not using Centralized Login in your applications, we recommend you to use it as [most secure, powerful and flexible approach for authentication](/guides/login/centralized-vs-embedded).
+If you are not using Centralized Login in your applications, we recommend you to start using it, it as [most secure, powerful and flexible approach for authentication](/guides/login/centralized-vs-embedded).

 # Migration Instructions

-If you decide to keep using Embedded Login, you will need to migrate to v9.
+If you decide to keep using Embedded Login, you will need to migrate to Auth0.js v9.

-This document links to all the changes that you should be aware of between different versions of Auth0.js.
-It includes information on what is changing and why, details on new or deprecated features, and instructions on how you can migrate your implementation.
+The documents below describe all the changes that you should be aware of when migrating from different versions of Auth0.js.
 Make sure you go through them before upgrading.

 [Migrating from Auth0.js v8](/libraries/auth0js/v9/migration-v8-v9)